DataResearchLabs/my_time_tabulator/README.md

 #### 3.6 Setup Tasks
-Next, enter some Tasks:
+Next, enter some Tasks:<br>
 <img src="img/img_07_edit_tasks.png" width="617">
 1. **Open**: Click the "Tasks" button to popup the "Edit Tasks" dialog.
-This is more complex than the others because you can select a project to filter tasks, and there are several columns of values per task.
+This is more complex than the edit screesn above because there is a project to filter tasks, and more than just a name-value pair to enter per row.
+2.